Shaedul/SEE_Devops/README.md

 After few seconds Have a look on the CI/CD -> Pipelines of the project.

-12. After completing the job check the product :
+12. After completing the job check the product : <br>

 ```
 http://192.168.33.17:8080/imagegallery/